Mass in general relativity

-The concept of mass in general relativity (GR) is more subtle to define than the concept of mass in special relativity.
-In fact, general relativity does not offer a single definition of the term mass, but offers several different definitions that are applicable under different circumstances.
+General relativity does not offer a single definition of the term mass, but offers several different definitions that are applicable under different circumstances.
 Under some circumstances, the mass of a system in general relativity may not even be defined.

-The reason for this subtlety is that the energy and momentum in the gravitational field cannot be unambiguously localized.
-(See Chapter 20 of .)
-So, rigorous definitions of the mass in general relativity are not local, as in classical mechanics or special relativity, but make reference to the asymptotic nature of the spacetime.
-A well defined notion of the mass exists for asymptotically flat spacetimes and for asymptotically Anti-de Sitter space.
+The subtlety of this definition stems from the fact that the energy and momentum in a gravitational field cannot be unambiguously localized.
+As such, rigorous definitions of mass in general relativity cannot be not local as they are in classical mechanics or special relativity, but must make reference to the asymptotic nature of spacetime.
+A well-defined notion of mass exists for asymptotically flat spacetimes and for asymptotically anti-de Sitter space.
 However, these definitions must be used with care in other settings.